adamgedney/collo/README.md

 # Collo (Pronounced Call-o) | An npm package for managing collection functions
 Super lightweight package for dealing with in memory collections.
 It's like Mongoose and Lodash in one.
+It's like Collections Lodash.
 It's great for manipulation collections in a Redux store.

 ## Features